CHI@Edge

 How do I check GPU memory usage on the Jetsons?

-Extract the file dpkg-deb -x <filename>.deb <output_dir>", and then you can find the single tegrastats binary in ./usr/bin.
+• Extract the folder using dpkg-deb -x <filename>.deb <output_dir>", and then you can find the tegrastats binary in ./usr/bin.

-Check the “Logs” tab for more information on what actually went wrong.
+Check the “Logs” tab for more information on what went wrong.

 If you see the error exec user process caused: exec format error, the issue most likely an architecture issue.
 Make sure your container is built for the proper CPU type, which is linux/arm64 on most of our devices.